legluondunet/MyLittleLutrisScripts/Duke Nukem 3D/README.md

 # Duke Nukem 3D - Megaton Edition - Steam - EDuke32

 ### Description:
-This script will assist you to install "Duke Nukem 3D - Megaton Edition" Steam edition on modern computer configurations with Linux OS.
+This script will facilitate you to install of this game:
+"Duke Nukem 3D - Megaton Edition" provided by Steam using EDuke32 project https://www.eduke32.com/
 During install please let all options by default.
-This script uses Duke32 project: https://www.eduke32.com/.
 Big thanks to people who gave their time to permit us playing this game in the best conditions on Linux platform.

 ### Technical notes:
 - EDuke32 revision 8784 - 13 march 2020
-- You have to install "Duke Nukem 3D - Megaton Edition" in Steam before to launch this script install.
+- You have to install "Duke Nukem 3D - Megaton Edition" in Steam before to launch this script install
-- At EDuke32 launch, you could choose between "Duke Nukem 3D: Atomic Edition" and their 3 addons: "Duke Caribbean: Life's Beach", "Duke it out in D.C." and  "Duke: Nuclear Winter".
+- At EDuke32 launch, you could choose between "Duke Nukem 3D: Atomic Edition" and their 3 addons: "Duke Caribbean: Life's Beach", "Duke it out in D.C." and  "Duke: Nuclear Winter"
-- Alt-tab: press escape to obtain menu then alt-tab is available.
+- Alt-tab: press escape to obtain EDuke32 menu then alt-tab is available
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/